UsfZA/Habit-Tracker/README.md

   * Check your analytics regularly to monitor streak lengths, progress percentages, and achievements.
 ### Habit Manager: ###
   * Navigate to the "Habit Manager" :
-     * View all tracked habits and access their details
+     * View all tracked habits and access their details including tasks journal and streak log for each habit
      * Delete habits along with associated tasks, streaks, and achievements.
      * Update habits to modify details such as name, frequency, period, or goal.
 # Acknowledgments #
 We would like to thank the Django community for their excellent documentation and support.